GenericMappingTools/gmt/doc/rst/source/gallery/users_contrib_symbols/Cetacea.rst

 (used for all observations in this file) in the script with -Sksymbolname/simbolsize

 The symboltype field is also optional, k means custom symbol.
-Currently I can't pass different symbols to psxy in the same file (I need split first the file) and must provide a unique symbolname in the script for all lines, so the interest of having this field is reduced.
+Currently I can't pass different symbols to :doc:`psxy` in the same file (I need split first the file) and must provide a unique symbolname in the script for all lines, so the interest of having this field is reduced.
 Probably I'm missing something.
-You can also add other fields like font, angle, position or a last field with a short remembering note in a text line, they are ignored by psxy but you could pass it to pstext.
+You can also add other fields like font, angle, position or a last field with a short remembering note in a text line, they are ignored by :doc:`psxy` but you could pass it to :doc:`pstext`.

 Take a look at the pics (.png) and choose the symbols that you want.
 No installation needed, simply browse the directory symbols and copy the files with extension .def having the same